jbarnette/house-styles/README.md

 ## Meta

-* Write your guide in [GitHub Flavored Markdown][GFM], wrap at 80 columns (it's easier for me to read).
+* Write your guide in [GitHub Flavored Markdown][GFM].
 Don't forget to add it to the **Styles** section below (and please keep it alphabetized, it's easier to scan).
 The guide itself should go in `styles/org-lang/README.md`, e.g., `styles/audiosocket-ruby/README.md`.